Tungsten carbide: Physical properties

-The speed of a longitudinal wave (the speed of sound) through a thin rod of tungsten carbide is 6220 m/s.
+The speed of a longitudinal pressure wave (the speed of sound) through a thin rod of tungsten carbide is 6220 m/s.

-Tungsten carbide's low electrical resistivity of about 0.2 µΩ·m is comparable with that of some metals (e.g. vanadium 0.2 µΩ·m).
+Tungsten carbide's low electrical resistivity of about 0.2 μΩ·m is comparable with that of some metals (e.g. vanadium 0.2 μΩ·m).

 WC is readily wetted by both molten nickel and cobalt.
 Investigation of the phase diagram of the W-C-Co system shows that WC and Co form a pseudo binary eutectic.
 The phase diagram also shows that there are so-called η-carbides with composition (W,Co)6C that can be formed and the brittleness of these phases makes control of the carbon content in WC-Co cemented carbides important.
 In the presence of a molten phase such as cobalt, abnormal grain growth is known to occur in the sintering of tungsten carbide, with this having significant effects on the performance of the product material.

 Structure

 There are two forms of WC, a hexagonal form, α-WC (hP2, space group P6̅m2, No. 187), and a cubic high-temperature form, β-WC, which has the rock salt structure.
 The hexagonal form can be visualized as made up of a simple hexagonal lattice of metal atoms of layers lying directly over one another (i.e. not close packed), with carbon atoms filling half the interstices giving both tungsten and carbon a regular trigonal prismatic, 6 coordination.
-From the unit cell dimensions the following bond lengths can be determined: the distance between the tungsten atoms in a hexagonally packed layer is 291 pm, the shortest distance between tungsten atoms in adjoining layers is 284 pm, and the tungsten carbon bond length is 220 pm.
+From the unit cell dimensions the following bond lengths can be determined: The distance between the tungsten atoms in a hexagonally packed layer is 291 pm, the shortest distance between tungsten atoms in adjoining layers is 284 pm, and the tungsten carbon bond length is 220 pm.
 The tungsten-carbon bond length is therefore comparable to the single bond in W(CH3)6 (218 pm) in which there is strongly distorted trigonal prismatic coordination of tungsten.

 Molecular WC has been investigated and this gas phase species has a bond length of 171 pm for ^{184}W^{12}C.

 Applications

 Cutting tools for machining

 Sintered tungsten carbide–cobalt cutting tools are very abrasion resistant and can also withstand higher temperatures than standard high-speed steel (HSS) tools.
 Carbide cutting surfaces are often used for machining tough materials such as carbon steel or stainless steel, and in applications where steel tools would wear quickly, such as high-quantity and high-precision production.
 Because carbide tools maintain a sharp cutting edge better than steel tools, they generally produce a better finish on parts, and their temperature resistance allows faster machining.
 The material is usually called cemented carbide, solid carbide, hardmetal or tungsten-carbide cobalt.
 It is a metal matrix composite, where tungsten carbide particles are the aggregate, and metallic cobalt serves as the matrix.
-It has been found wear and oxidation properties of cemented carbide can be improved by replacing cobalt with Iron Aluminide.
+It has been found wear and oxidation properties of cemented carbide can be improved by replacing cobalt with iron aluminide.
+Using iron also reduces cost, as cobalt is particularly expensive, but the mixing is best done with resonant acoustic mixing.